Implications of inertial subrange scaling for stably stratified mixing: Introduction

-Just to take one example, Kolmogorov-Oboukhov scaling depends on the assumptions of local isotropy and homogeneity \citep{kolmogorov41,oboukhov41a} yet is has been observed to be a good approximation for anisotropic flows provided the scale separation is sufficiently large between anisotropic turbulence scales and the dissipative viscous-diffusive scales \citep{champagne70,gargett84,saddoughi94,shen02}.
-Unfortunately, not all stably stratified flows exhibit sufficient scale separation, however, for the foregoing assumption to be made \citep{jackson14,debk15}.
+Just to take one example, Kolmogorov-Obukhov scaling depends on the assumptions of local isotropy and homogeneity \citep{kolmogorov41,oboukhov41a} yet it has been observed to be a good approximation for anisotropic flows provided the scale separation is sufficiently large between anisotropic turbulence scales and the dissipative viscous-diffusive scales \citep{champagne70,gargett84,saddoughi94,shen02}.
+However, not all stably stratified flows exhibit sufficient scale separation for the foregoing assumption to be made \citep{jackson14,debk15}.

-This phenomenology is useful because it motivates the adaptation of existing models for isotropic turbulence to SST.
-For instance, by analysis of Oboukhov-Corrsin and Kolmogorov scaling, \citet{beguier78} observed that the passive scalar timescale $\tau_\phi$ and turbulence timescale $\tau$ couple at sufficiently high Reynolds number such that they can be related by universal constants, i.e.
+This phenomenology is useful because it motivates the adaptation of existing models for isotropic turbulence to stably stratified turbulence.
+For instance, by analysis of Obukhov-Corrsin and Kolmogorov scaling, \citet{beguier78} observed that the passive scalar timescale $\tau_\phi$ and turbulence timescale $\tau$ couple at sufficiently high Reynolds number such that they can be related by universal constants, i.e.

-where $E_\phi$ is the turbulent scalar variance, $E_k$ is the turbulent kinetic energy, $\epsilon_\phi,\epsilon$ are their respective dissipation rates and $\beta,C$ are the Oboukhov-Corrsin and Kolmogorov constants, respectively.
-The assumption that the timescale ratio is a constant is commonly applied to model scalar dissipation in Reynolds-averaged Navier-Stokes (RANS) models \citep[e.g.][]{newman81}.
+where $E_\phi$ is the turbulent scalar variance, $E_k$ is the turbulent kinetic energy, $\epsilon_\phi$ and $\epsilon$ are their respective dissipation rates and $\beta,C$ are the Obukhov-Corrsin and Kolmogorov constants, respectively.
+The assumption that the time scale ratio is a constant is commonly applied to model scalar dissipation in Reynolds-averaged Navier-Stokes (RANS) models \citep[e.g.][]{newman81,ristorcelli06}.

-In geophysical modeling, the applicability of such a universal relation is interesting due to its implications for modeling the irreversible diapycnal flux, $j_b$.
+In modeling mixing in stratified flows, the applicability of such a universal relation is interesting due to its implications for modeling the irreversible diapycnal flux, $j_b$.
 In such models, equilibrium assumptions are typically prescribed such that the irreversible diapycnal flux is equal to a particular definition of the available potential energy dissipation rate \citep{osborn72,peltier03,caulfield21} such that coupling of turbulent and scalar dynamics, as suggested by \citep{beguier78}, can be an insightful relation for modeling scalar dynamics.